GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can revive teammates without being next to them by moving over their body while pressing the revive key when close to it (TODO: test if it's affected by downed/dead state and walking/running)
 - you should always provide cover to the one reviving by either killing, CC'ing, aggro'ing or suppressing mobs
 - downed players should strive to get near cover without blocking it for alive players and avoid crawling in the open otherwise they'll be harder to revive
-- after self-reviving, you're immmune to damage for a few seconds as long as you don't perform any action other than walking
+- after self-reviving, you're immune to damage for a few seconds as long as you don't perform any action other than walking

 ### Rikers
 \- reference: https://thedivision.fandom.com/wiki/Rikers#Tom_Clancy.27s_The_Division_2